In-Depth Examguru Environmental Study Materials for Competitive Exams

 Branches of Ecology & Ecological Factors

-The ecological studies are based on three main aspects— levels of organisation, taxonomic affinities & types of habitat.
-The branches of Ecology 1.
-On the basis of levels of organisation: There are two branches of ecology on t
+The ecological studies are based on three main aspects— levels of organization, taxonomic affinities, & types of habitat.
+The Branches of Ecology 1.
+Based on the Levels of Organization There are two branches of ecology on the b

 examguru by ExamGuru